doruirimescu/recruitment/README.md

 Hope you like it!

-Ah, yes, one more thing, if you do not have received an API key and clientSecret from us, please contact recruitment@voyantic.com
+Ah, yes, one more thing, if you do not have received an API key and licenseHash from us, please contact recruitment@voyantic.com